A message from the Archdiocese of Sydney

 To this end, the Safeguarding Office has been developing and delivering training programs on a range of Safeguarding protocols and procedures that work together to protect children from harm.

-All volunteers in the following Parish Ministry roles are required to attend/complete Safeguarding Children Induction and ongoing Refresher training.
+All volunteers in the following Parish Ministry roles are required to attend/complete Safeguarding Children and Adults at Risk, Induction and ongoing Refresher training.

  Parish Secretaries